PicusZeus/modern-greek-inflexion/docs.rst

 OTHER POSES
 ++++++++++

-Other poses such as conjunctions, particles, prepositions and so forth do not need any kind of stemmer, but maybe it would be a good idea, to add a funcionality, that would provide alternative forms for these kind of words (ακόμη/ακόμα κτλ), and in case of prepositions information on the case it requires, and also maybe a list of conjunctions that consists of two or more words?
+Other poses such as conjunctions, particles, prepositions and so forth do not need any kind of stemmer, but maybe it would be a good idea, to add a functionality, that would provide alternative forms for these kind of words (ακόμη/ακόμα κτλ), and in case of prepositions information on the case it requires, and also maybe a list of conjunctions that consists of two or more words?